News

 The lecture will take place in room HS003 in building E1 3.

-The tutorial will take place at 12:00 and at 17:00 in seminar room SR016 in building E1 3.
-The rooms 016 in building E1 3 and 106 in building E1 1 are reserved throughout the whole lecture period as working space.
+The tutorial will take place at 12:00 and at 17:00 in seminar room 106 in building E1 1.
+The room 016 in building E1 3 is also reserved throughout the lecture period as working space.

 This will be a very intensive course.
 Do not plan on doing anything else serious beside it.